It was a Friday, just the third day back from an extended two-week holiday vacation when my throat started getting scratchy.

 Before you answer those questions, consider that:

-- 79% of food system workers don’t get any paid sick days.
+- 81% of food service workers don’t get any paid sick days.
 With that metric, you’re almost guaranteed to come in contact with some unwholesome bacteria… on the very food you put in your mouth.

 - 23% of workers in the healthcare and social assistance sector don’t get paid sick days.